About

 Biblissima+ allows young researchers or organisations that are not necessarily part of its founding partners to benefit from its means of action for research, documentation, digitisation and valorization operations focusing on historical collections of manuscripts, early printed books or other text-bearing objects, or to develop new tools and new usage of its portal.

-The next call will be launched in autumn 2025.
+The next call will be launched in autumn of 2026.

 Read more